karotkriss/Utils/README.md

 - **Form Navigation:** Scroll to specific tabs or navigate between them with built-in methods.
 - **Custom Tab Buttons:** Automatically add navigation buttons (Previous/Next or custom) to each tab pane.
 - **Helper Methods:** Determine if there’s a next or previous tab.
-- **Action Interception:** Intercept workflow actions allowing you to prompt users among other things.
+- **Action Interception:** Intercept workflow actions allowing you to prompt users.

 ---